yao008/yao008.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Public Policy and Global Affairs at Nanyang Technological University (NTU), Singapore.
+Candidate in Public Policy and Global Affairs at Nanyang Technological University (NTU), Singapore, supervised by Prof. [Jue Wang](https://dr.ntu.edu.sg/cris/rp/rp00240).
 My research focuses on the intersection of artificial intelligence and public policy, particularly in the areas of technology acceptance, AI simulation for policy-making, and the ethical implications of generative AI.
 I am passionate about leveraging AI to address complex societal challenges and improve decision-making processes in governance and higher education.